dijasila/GPAW/doc/tutorials/rpa/rpa_tut.rst

 The Random Phase Approximation (RPA) can be used to derive a non-local expression for the ground state correlation energy.
 The calculation requires a large number of unoccupied bands and is significantly heavier than standard DFT calculation using semi-local exchange-correlation functionals.
 However, when combined with exact exchange the method has been shown to give a good description of van der Waals interactions and a decent description of covalent bonds (slightly worse than PBE).

-For more details on the theory and implemenation we refer to :ref:`rpa`.
+For more details on the theory and implementation we refer to :ref:`rpa`.
 Below we give examples on how to calculate the RPA atomization energy of :math:`N_2` and the correlation energy of graphene an a Co(0001) surface.
 Note that some of the calculations in this tutorial will need a lot of CPU time and is essentially not possible without a supercomputer.

 Example 1: Atomization energy of N2
 ===================================

 The atomization energy of :math:`N_2` is overestimated by typical GGA functionals, and the RPA functional seems to do a bit better.
 This is not a general trend for small molecules, however, typically the HF-RPA approach yields too small atomization energies when evaluated at the GGA equilibrium geometry.
-See for example Furche \ [#Furche]_ for a table of atomization energies for small molecules calculated with the RPA functional.
+See for example Furche [#Furche]_ for a table of atomization energies for small molecules calculated with the RPA functional.

 Ground state calculation
 --------------------------